Insality/defold-event/README.md

 Determine if a specific callback is currently subscribed to the event.
 The `callback_context` should be the same as the one used when subscribing the callback.

 - **Parameters:**
   - `callback`: The callback function in question.
+Or the event instance to check.
   - `callback_context` (optional): The first parameter to be passed to the callback function.

 - **Return Value:** `true` if the callback is subscribed to the event, `false` otherwise.